Updated: Jul 19, 2022

 olive oil (for the garnish)

 1. Cook the pasta in a pan of boiling, salted water, and according to the package instructions.
-I like al dente best as it provides more nutritional value and al dente pasta is actually lower on the glycemic index than overcooked pasta.
+I like al dente best as it provides more nutritional value, and al dente pasta is actually lower on the glycemic index than overcooked pasta. al dente best as it provides more nutritional value, and al dente pasta is actually lower on the glycemic index than overcooked pasta. best as it provides more nutritional value, and al dente pasta is actually lower on the glycemic index than overcooked pasta. al dente best as it provides more nutritional value, and al dente pasta is actually lower on the glycemic index than overcooked pasta.

 2. Drain the pasta, reserving a 1/2 cup of starchy water.